 BY MARCOS ALMEIDA

 Offshore trusts are widely used throughout the world to guarantee asset protection and succession of wealth.
 Cook Islands and Nevis offshore trusts are recognised as the best asset protection structures in the world.
-However, there is more to offshore trusts than to protect assets from creditors or to provide a smooth and successful succession of assets.
+However, there is more to offshore trusts than to provide a smooth and successful succession of assets.

 One of the not-so-obvious benefits of having an offshore trust is to ensure privacy over inheritance distributions after the death of the settlor.
 In different countries, a Will may be available for public consultation in case probate is required.
 Heirs may be informed of uneven distributions between them, of unknown beneficiaries of a person’s wealth or the name of a charity that may be receiving funds.
 In a trust, however, assets being distributed after the death of a settlor may be kept in privacy, if the settlor wishes to do so.
 This could avoid future confrontation between beneficiaries and guarantee that the assets of a deceased person are distributed according to their desires and wish for privacy.